blocknative/gas-agent/README.md

 ## Models

-The gas agent includes several built-in prediction models that analyze recent block data to estimate optimal gas prices.
-Each model uses different strategies to predict gas prices based on historical transaction patterns.
+The gas agent includes several built-in prediction models that analyze block data to estimate optimal gas prices.
+Each model uses different strategies and data sources to predict gas prices.
+All models now return errors when they lack sufficient data instead of fallback values, providing clear feedback about what's needed for successful predictions.

-### Available Models
+### Historical Block Models

+These models use historical onchain data to create a prediction for the next block.
+Since these models can only generate a single prediction per block, the `"prediction_trigger": "block"` is typically used with these models.
+All historical models require at least one block with transaction data and will return descriptive errors if insufficient data is provided.

 #### `percentile`

 Analyzes the distribution of gas prices across the 5 most recent blocks and selects the 75th percentile to ensure high inclusion probability.
 This model is particularly effective during periods of high volatility, as it targets a price that would have included 75% of recent transactions.
+Requires at least one block distribution with transactions.

 #### `last_min`

 Simply takes the minimum gas price from the most recent block and uses it as the prediction for the next block.
 This is the most aggressive pricing strategy and works well when gas prices are stable.
+Requires at least one non-empty block distribution.

 #### `moving_average`

 Calculates a Simple Weighted Moving Average (SWMA) of recent gas prices, giving more weight to more recent blocks (up to 10 blocks).
 This approach works well when gas prices are relatively stable and provides smooth price transitions.
+Requires at least one block with transactions.

 #### `adaptive_threshold`

 Identifies the minimum gas price that would have been included in each recent block (up to 50 blocks) and applies an adaptive premium based on price volatility.
 When prices are stable, it applies a small premium; when volatile, it applies a larger premium (up to 50%).
 This provides a balance between cost and inclusion probability.
+Requires at least one block distribution with transactions.

 #### `time_series`

 Uses simple linear regression to identify trends in gas prices and predict the next value based on the median gas price of the last 20 blocks.
 This model is particularly useful when gas prices show a consistent trend over time (either increasing or decreasing).
-Falls back to moving average if insufficient data is available.
+Requires at least one block with transactions for analysis.

 #### `distribution_analysis`

 Analyzes the cumulative distribution function (CDF) of gas prices in the most recent block to find "sweet spots" where many transactions are being included.
 It identifies points where the rate of change in the CDF decreases significantly, representing efficient gas price levels, then applies a 10% premium for higher inclusion probability.
+Requires at least one block distribution with a non-empty latest block.

+### Pending Block Models

+These models use pending (mempool or private) transaction data to make predictions.
+They are specifically designed for users who have access to pending block information, such as block builders with proprietary transaction flows.

+#### `pending_floor`

+Specifically designed for block builders with proprietary private transaction flow who can see what the likely next block will contain.
+This model analyzes the pending block distribution to find the minimum gas price and adds exactly 1 wei (0.000000001 gwei) to ensure transaction inclusion while paying the absolute minimum.
+Unlike historical models, this one requires access to pending block data and will return an error if no pending block distribution is provided.
+Most effective when used with a polling prediction trigger to provide up to date predictions (`"prediction_trigger": {"poll": {"rate_ms: <desired_rate>"}}`).

+### Model Error Handling

+All models will return descriptive errors instead of fallback values when they lack sufficient data.
+This provides clear feedback about what's needed for successful predictions.

+**Common Error Scenarios:**

+- **Empty block distributions**: All historical models require at least one block distribution
+- **No transactions**: Models need blocks that contain actual transaction data to analyze
+- **Missing pending data**: The `pending_floor` model specifically requires pending block distribution data

+**Error Message Examples:**

+- `"LastMin model requires at least one block distribution"`
+- `"Percentile model requires blocks with transactions"`
+- `"PendingFloor model requires pending block distribution data"`

+When a model returns an error, check that:

+1. You're providing the correct type of data for the model
+2. Your block distributions contain actual transaction data
+3. For `pending_floor`, you're providing the `pending_block_distribution` parameter

 ### Creating Custom Models